RobotCasserole1736/OffseasonTraining/Chapter_1/lesson1.2.md

 Hit the `F5` key on your keyboard.
 This should start a sequence of events where the computer takes your source code files and turns them into a `.jar` file, which it attempts to run.
 This is where you might see some errors if you've written code that the computer can't understand.
 However, since we haven't changed anything yet, the code should compile without error.

-You may get a prompt about using `halsim_gui.dll` - that's ok, check all boxes and hit OK.
+You will get a prompt about using `halsim_gui.dll` - that's ok, check all boxes and hit OK.

 ![](doc/run_hal.png)